-analisi in inglese del testo di C. Darwin, The descent of man and selection in relazion to sex (1 pagine formato doc)
+Analisi in inglese del testo di Charles Darwin, The descent of man and selection in relazion to sex (L'origine dell'uomo e la selezione sessuale) (1 pagine formato doc)

 The present extract is taken from The Descent of Man by Charles Darwin; it deals with the naturalist’s thesis on man’s origin, pointing out his theory of evolution as a result of accidental mutations on the species.